pkmn/ps/data/README.md

 \- references in fields which point to objects that do not exist in the generation will be updated to remove those objects, but fields which should not be relevant at all to an earlier generation are not pruned.
-For example, Chansey's `prevo` field in Gen 3 will not be `happiny`, but a move from the same generation may still have its `zMovePower` field populated as it should never be queried in Gen 3 anyway.
+For example, Chansey's `prevo` field in Gen 3 will not be `happiny`, but a move from the same generation may still have its `zMove.basePower` field populated as it should never be queried in Gen 3 anyway.
 This is mostly an artifact of how the Pokémon Showdown `Dex` `Generations` is built on top of works - for efficiency reasons its only worthwhile to clean up the fields which are actually relevant to the generation in question.

 ```ts
 import {Dex} from '@pkmn/dex';